espocrm/documentation/docs/administration/bpm.md

 Formula can be utilized in conditions, script tasks, various task actions.

-Available since version 2.4.0.
+Available since v2.4.0.

 #### bpm\targetEntity\attribute

+`bpm\targetEntity\attribute(ATTRIBUTE)`

-`bpm\targetEntity\attribute(ATTRIBUTE)` Fetches an attribute value of a target record.
+Fetches an attribute value of a target record.

 #### bpm\createdEntity\attribute

+`bpm\createdEntity\attribute(ALIAS_ID, ATTRIBUTE)`

-`bpm\createdEntity\attribute(ALIAS_ID, ATTRIBUTE)` Fetches an attribute value of a record created within a process.
+Fetches an attribute value of a record created within a process.
 ALIAS_ID can be obtained from the detail view of Task, that has an action creating a record.

 #### bpm\processEntity\attribute

+`bpm\processEntity\attribute(ATTRIBUTE)`

-`bpm\processEntity\attribute(ATTRIBUTE)` Fetches an attribute value of a process record.
+Fetches an attribute value of a process record.

 #### bpm\startProcess

-`bpm\startProcess(FLOWCHART_ID, TARGET_TYPE, TARGET_ID, [ELEMENT_ID])` Starts a process.
+`bpm\startProcess(FLOWCHART_ID, TARGET_TYPE, TARGET_ID, [ELEMENT_ID])`

+Starts a process.
 Available since Advanced Pack v2.5.2.

 Example: